edgedb/easy-edgedb/chapter19/index.md

 }
 ```

-Well, it's not a castle and it isn't actually a place with buildings, so it should work.
+Well, the Bosphorus isn't a castle and it isn't actually a place with buildings, so it should work.
 Soon we will create a `Region` type so that we can have a `Country` -> `Region` -> `City` layout.
 In that case, `OtherPlace` might be linked to from `Country` or `Region`.
 But in the meantime we'll add it without being linked to anything:

 ```edgeql
 insert OtherPlace {